michael2012z/BitBible/markdown/KJV/files/Lev.md

 3. And for his sister a virgin, that is nigh unto him, which hath had no husband; for her may he be defiled.

-4. But he shall not defile himself, being a chief man among his people, to profane himself.he…: or, being an husband among his people, he shall not defile himself for his wife, etc
+4. But he shall not defile himself, being a chief man among his people, to profane himself.

 5. They shall not make baldness upon their head, neither shall they shave off the corner of their beard, nor make any cuttings in their flesh.